jgoodman/MySQL-RPG-Schema/README.md

 ####item_attribute####

 This table associates items with attributes.
 These attributes are intended to be added to character attributes.
-If an item

 Columns:
 - item_attribute_id